 - Continued and meaningful focus on the environment

-This rapid accord will be the drumbeat that leads the organisation toward business agility, growth and innovation, harnessing the power of people and data while reducing the organisation’s impact on the planet.
+This rapid accord will be the drumbeat that leads the organization toward business agility, growth and innovation, harnessing the power of people and data while reducing the organization’s impact on the planet.

 Out of tune: Outdated technology and processes get exposed